KoBrand/Wave_file_handle/README.md

 Further information
 -------------------
-Here I geive some additional Information on wave files in Pyton.
+Here I give some additional Information on wave files in Pyton.

 * difference between mono and stereo
 * difference between 8bit and 16 bit